 Okay, you can relax, because this ISN’T a message about tithing or raising money.
 Because Excelling in Generosity is about TIME, TALENT, and TREASURE.
 It is about all of your life.
 You can rest your beating hearts because I am not trying to get to your checkbook.

 This was written and presented as a sermon.
-The video below is the sermon at Midland Bible Church in Midland, Texas.
-The blog includes more than was presented in the sermon.
-And, for your own learning or for helping people assess their thinking about generosity, click here to download a survey document that uses the 12 questions.
+The video below is the sermon.
+The blog below includes more than was presented in the sermon.
+And, for your learning or for helping people assess their thinking about generosity, click here to download a survey document that uses the 12 questions.
 It isn't a link to a survey, just a document to use.

 A Romans 12 Church

 Why are we talking about Excelling in Generosity?

 Because it is part of the change, the new vision, the great challenge, the magnificent journey we are on - becoming a Romans 12 church.
 Excelling in Generosity is one of the signs or characteristics, a critical characteristic of a Romans 12 church.

 Changes, like becoming a Romans 12 church typically face two initial obstacles…

 - Each person’s attitude about the change

 - Each person’s clarity about the change – what the change is or looks like

 But since you excel in everything—in faith, in speech, in knowledge, in complete earnestness and in the love we have kindled in you—see that you also excel in this grace of giving. – 2 Corinthians 8:7